amalbuquerque/elixir-keeb/README.md

 - Record macros on the fly (e.g. `record to X` and `replay X` keys);
 - Web dashboard (shows keys currently pressed + log messages).
     * Macros have an identifier, passed to the dashboard through the `Representation` module;
+- Metrics for matrix scan read latency + GPIO matrix to USB latency;

 ## TODO

 - Special recording macro that stores the keypresses in a stack, useful to obtain input from the user;
-- Metrics for GPIO read latency + GPIO to keypress latency;
 - Redefine layout without having to burn firmware again;
 - Bump Nerves versions;
 - Use Gitlab Actions for CI;